Travis Kvapil: 2005–present

 During Speedweeks 2014, Kvapil announced that he had signed to drive in the Sprint Cup Series for Go FAS Racing on a limited basis, as well as for MAKE Motorsports in the Camping World Truck Series.
 On August 12, it was announced that Kvapil would replace Townley in the No. 05 Athenian Motorsports Toyota for the Truck race at Michigan.
 Kvapil also ran several late-season races for Circle Sport, tying his best career finish of sixth at Talladega.
 Also in the fall, he returned to BK Racing to run the No. 83 Toyota in several races after the team released rookie Ryan Truex.
 Kvapil was scheduled to make a qualifying attempt for the 2015 Cup season at Atlanta, driving the No. 44 Chevrolet for Team Xtreme, but was forced to withdraw when his car, hauler and truck were stolen from a hotel parking lot.
 For 2015, Kvapil mostly raced in the truck series driving the No. 1 Chevrolet for MAKE Motorsports.
 Later that season, Kvapil attempted some races for Curtis Key's team, but the team was struggling to qualify, and Kvapil DNQed in all of his attempts.

 In 2016, Kvapil announced that he would run the full Camping World Truck Series season with MAKE Motorsports once again.
 In the season opener at Daytona, Kvapil scored a fifth-place finish.
 He also made his return to the Xfinity Series, driving the No. 15 Ford for B. J. McLeod Motorsports at Richmond and Talladega.

 Kvapil continued to drive the No. 50 truck for MAKE, now known as Beaver Motorsports, in 2017.
 He also drove for MB Motorsports and Bolen Motorsports.
 Kvapil only attempted the first two races in 2018, making Daytona, where he finished last.
 He made just one start in 2019, which was at Martinsville.
 Kvapil has not raced in NASCAR since 2019.

 Personal life

 Kvapil is married to his wife Jennifer, and has three children: Kelsey, Carson and Caden.
+Carson drives for JR Motorsports in the NASCAR Xfinity Series as of 2024.
 The Kvapils reside in Mooresville, North Carolina.

 Kvapil competed against fellow Wisconsin native Matt Kenseth at Madison International Speedway.
 Kvapil, like Kenseth, is an avid Green Bay Packers fan.
 During the 2006 NASCAR Nextel Cup season, Kvapil and his No. 32 Tide from PPI Motorsports appeared on an episode of Guiding Light.